Peter Pragas

 Peter Pragas (1926 – 30 June 2014) was a Malaysian composer and musician.
 He was considered one of the most prominent composers to hail from the Malaysian state of Sabah.
 He has been called the "Father of Sabah Modern Music" and the "Father of Sabah Music."

 Pragas was born in Penang, British Malaya, in 1926.
-He moved from Peninsular Malaysia to the Crown Colony of North Borneo (present-day Sabah) in 1957, where he became the first director of Radio Sabah (now part of Radio Televisyen Malaysia).
+He moved from Peninsular Malaysia to the Crown Colony of North Borneo (present-day Sabah) in 1956, where he became the first music director of Radio Sabah (now part of Radio Televisyen Malaysia).
 Pragas has been credited as a strong champion of music in Sabah.
-He was referred to as the "Father of Sabah Music" in Sabah Quarter Century of Songs, Composers Biographical Data (Volume 1), which was published in 1978.
+He was referred to as the "Father of Sabah Music" in Sabah Quarter Century of Songs, Composers Biographical Data (Volume 1), which was published in 1977.